-According to insuranceQuotes.com, in 2015 alone, an estimated 23 million Americans had packages stolen from their homes.
+According to InsuranceQuotes.com, 25.9 million Americans have had a holiday package delivery stolen from a front porch or doorstep.
+This is up from 23.5 million porch thefts uncovered in their 2015 survey on the same topic.
 That number is likely going to rise as more and more consumers are enjoying the perks of online shopping.
 Don’t be the next victim!
 Follow my tips to keep your packages safe.

 This post contains affiliate links.
 See my disclosure policy for more details.

 How can I protect myself from porch pirates?